alexandriaproject-io/llm-inference/docs/rest-api-uml.md

 ### Batch Workflow Description

 - **HTTP Request (POST /api/generate-batch)**: Clients can send a batch of prompts in a single POST request to the `/api/generate-batch` endpoint.
-The request payload includes an array of `prompts`, each with a unique `id` and `prompt` text, along with a shared `maxLength` parameter for the batch.
+The request payload includes an array of `prompts`, each with a unique `request_id` and `prompt` text, along with a shared `maxLength` parameter for the batch.

 - **LLM Inference Service**: The inference service receives the batch request and processes each prompt concurrently,